leantony/laravel-grid/docs/buttons.md

         ]);
     }
 ```
-> The `name` passed to the method should be a lowercase representation of the actual button's name.
-E.g if the name of the button is `Refresh` then you will pass in `refresh`.

 ## Adding custom buttons
 Within the `configureButtons` function, call the `makeCustomButton` and pass in any of the attributes listed above in the array.